elibenporat/learn-to-code-rust-baseball/articles/03 - Getting Data.md

-# Learn To Code With Rust and Baseball - Chapter 3 : Player Info
+# Learn To Code With Rust and Baseball - Chapter 3 : Getting Data

 ## Review